EnviDat/datacite-websnap/README.md

 ## Future Development

 - Review `--key-prefix` option, possibly default to the prefix of the DOI
-- GitLab CI/CD pipeline:
-  - possibly log in to Docker Hub
-  - fix manual tox tests
+- CI/CD pipeline: manual tox tests

 ## Project Status

-May 2, 2025: `datacite-websnap` is in alpha testing
+`datacite-websnap` is in alpha testing

 ## Author